w3woody/OCTools/Docs/OCLex.md

 Note that all five sections are optional in the OCLex file, and may be omitted.

-##### State Support
+##### Optional Rule Support

-Rules may be optionally triggered by a state flag.
-You declare state flags by using the %state declaration:
+Rules may be optionally triggered by a start flag.
+You declare start flags by using the %start declaration:

-    %state TOKEN TOKEN ...
+    %start TOKEN TOKEN ...

 #### Rules